Amazon’s Alexa: Your Next Teacher

 To date, Canvas, like most learning management systems, can be accessed via a computer, mobile phone or tablet.
 With the Alexa addition, Canvas can now be accessed by voice and not simply via a keyboard.
 This means that students will be able to ask Alexa key questions (e.g., What were the main points made in today’s class?), and Alexa will be able to offer a summary.
 Students will also be able to ask Alexa to quiz them on key concepts in preparation for an upcoming quiz or test.
 Of course, students will also be able to ask other pressing questions, including “What is the homework for tomorrow?
 Do I have any readings?
 Where are the readings…are they posted on the website?”
 If an instructor has posted any videos online, students will now also have the option of watching them on their television rather than on their computer, smart mobile phone, or tablet.
 For instructors, the new feature will also enable them to carry out routine tasks, including providing student feedback, without spending hours hunched over a keyboard typing.

-Like everything else connected to home voice-activated devices, this new Alexa skill for Canvas will likely raise some privacy concerns.
+Like everything else connected to home voice-activated devices, this new Alexa skill for Canvas will likely raise at least some privacy concerns.
 In short, as Canvas data is streamed through Alexa, one has to accept the fact that their educational information (or child’s educational information) will become part of larger data sets, including those owned by Amazon.
 On the flip side, Canvas also has the potential to start collecting even more data about how learners ask questions and interact with online course materials, and as we already know, this data can offer valuable insights into how people learn and be harnessed to create more robust and effective approaches to teaching and course delivery.